oreldargi/Minecraft/README.md

 # Minecraft
-Start the index.html file to start
+Enter the index.html file to start playing!